Symbiomancer/Symbiomancer.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Page for Matthew S Evanusa"
+title: "Neural Systems for A.I."
 excerpt: "About me"
 author_profile: true
 redirect_from: